absolunet/docs-node-ioc/src/docs/05_data/01_database/en.md

 ## Introduction

 Node IoC offers an elegant wrapper over [Knex.js](http://knexjs.org/) to create database connections.
-It currently supports configurable and dynamic connections for both single database website or multi-tenant application with many databases.
+It currently supports configurable and dynamic connections for both single-database website or multi-tenant application with many databases.
 By default, Node IoC supports `SQLite` connections, but additional connector drivers can be developed to enable Knex.js supported database engines.